iwanders/nixos-surface/fan.md

 Some notes from trying to figure out how to keep the thing cool(er).

+Lots of analysis on https://github.com/linux-surface/kernel/pull/144

+Windows does NOT command the fan directly, it does switch the fan profile when the platform profile is switched.
+This does affect the fan's rotation speed.

 ## Current understanding

 Windows appears to command the fan directly, not purely relying on the system controllers.
 Overheat tablet on linux -> switch to windows makes the fan go faster.
 Likely that it uses the `override` profile, but so far it is unknown how to switch to that.